Create an MCP Agent

 - Confirm pipeline has indexed documents

-- Check function configuration and filters
+- Check tool configuration and filters

 - Verify metadata filters aren't too restrictive